OpenMS/pyopenms-docs/docs/source/deisotoping.rst

 .. image:: img/deisotoped.png

-In the next section, we will look at 2-dimensional deisotoping where instead of a single spectrum, multiple spectra from a LC-MS experiments are analyzed together.
+In the next section, we will look at 2-dimensional deisotoping where instead of a single spectrum, multiple spectra from a :term:`LC-MS` experiments are analyzed together.
 There algorithms analyze the full 2-dimensional (m/z and RT) signal and are generally more powerful than the 1-dimensional algorithm discussed here.
 However, not all data is 2 dimensional and the algorithm discussed here